directwebremoting/dwr/readme.txt

 - library: Source .zip files referred to from DWR jar files
 - battleships: A multi-player web game that can be built in an hour

-DWR is primarily build using ant.
+DWR is primarily built using ant.
 The important ant targets are:
 - clean: Removes target files and .DS_Store files left around by OSX
 - standard: Build a set of output .zip files for distribution
 - war: Create a clean unpacked war file for tomcat/jetty/etc